We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Its animal proteins are all fed a diet that’s free of animal byproducts, antibiotics, and hormones.
 Plus, they must meet Blue Apron’s animal welfare policy.
 All seafood is sustainably sourced, according to Seafood Watch, a nonprofit program.

 Ingredients included in the boxes include all of the proteins, seasonings, sides, and fresh produce you need to create your complete meal.
-The meals offered by Blue Apron offer bold and classic flavors from a variety of cuisines and cooking methods.
+The meals that Blue Apron offer bold and classic flavors from a variety of cuisines and cooking methods.

 At the time of this writing, some of the menu offerings include: